viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 Wiring an analog-to-digital converter (ADC) between your capacitive soil moisture sensor and Pi ensures that the analog signals created by the capacitive soil moisture sensor's readings can be processed by the Pi, which expects digital signals to come to it through its GPIO pins.

-First, start by wiring your ADC to your Raspberry Pi board.
+Start by wiring your ADC to your Raspberry Pi board.

 Refer to the following pinout diagram for your MCP3008 Analog to Digital Converter: